ethereum/consensus-specs/specs/validator/0_beacon-chain-validator.md

     return get_beacon_proposer_index(state) == validator_index
 ```

-*Note*: To see if a validator is assigned to proposer during the slot, the validator must run an empty slot transition from the previous state to the current slot using `process_slots(state, current_slot)`.
+*Note*: To see if a validator is assigned to propose during the slot, the beacon state must be in the epoch in question.
+At the epoch boundaries, the validator must run an epoch transition into the epoch to successfully check the proposal assignment of the first slot.

 ### Lookahead

 The beacon chain shufflings are designed to provide a minimum of 1 epoch lookahead on the validator's upcoming committee assignments for attesting dictated by the shuffling and slot.
-Note that this lookahead does not apply to proposing, which must be checked during the slot in question.
+Note that this lookahead does not apply to proposing, which must be checked during the epoch in question.

 `get_committee_assignment` should be called at the start of each epoch to get the assignment for the next epoch (`current_epoch + 1`).
 A validator should plan for future assignments which involves noting at which future slot one will have to attest and also which shard one should begin syncing (in Phase 1+).